 CONSEQUENCES OF TYPE II DIABETES

-Type 2 diabetes, can lead to short and long term complications.
+Type 2 complications are short and long-term.
 If effectively managed with focus on diet, exercise, medication and other lifestyle changes then these complications can be prevented.

 Microvascular complications result from consistent high blood glucose levels that damage small blood vessels.
 This specifically affects the eyes (diabetic retinopathy), kidneys (nephropathy) and nerves (neuropathy).